 Considering the radical transformation of the global politics, particularly after the Covid-19 outbreak, the teaching and learning agenda is currently making strides in higher education across Europe in order to deal with new challenges deriving from the international and geopolitical dynamics.
 More importantly, it is fundamental to estimate the impact on the students of new teaching and information methodologies in the construction of an active and global citizenship.
 The first aim of this paper is to evaluate the changing patterns of teaching International Relations at university level and to analyze the education instruments of this discipline, through classical (traditional) and interactive methods.
-After a depth analysis focused on the evolution of the teaching methods of International Relations with a comparative approach between models, the research will be conducted studying three case studies, considering the IR's level of analysis and represented by: standard IR's courses, held with an audience composed by university students from different education background; simulations games; massive open online courses developed on elearning platforms.
+After a depth analysis focused on the evolution of the teaching methods of International Relations with a comparative approach between models, the research will be conducted studying three case studies, considering the IR's level of analysis and represented by: standard IR's courses, held with an audience composed by university students from different education background; simulations games; massive open online courses developed on e-learning platforms.
 These variables and cases of study confer to the research a specific enrichment, giving the chance to appreciate the differences among the several educational systems.
 The final aim of this research is to evaluate the best practices and to consider the possible evolution of teaching IR in the future for EU Member States.
+PRESENTATIONS PANEL #DEAS22 (Dis)integration from an (in)equality perspective

-Panel 14 INEQUALITY, GLOBAL MOBILITY AND THE EU Time: Friday, 13 May, 2022: 9:00am - 10:30am Location: Institut d'études européennes (ULB) - Salle Kant Beyond the narratives: Unraveling the European Pact on Migration Soumaya Majdoub, Ahmad Wali Ahmad-Yar Vrije Universiteit Brussel, Belgium.
+Friday, 13 May, 2022 Panel 13 INEQUALITY, GLOBAL MOBILITY AND THE EU Time: Friday, 13 May, 2022: 9:00am - 10:30am Location: Institut d'études européennes (ULB) - Salle Kant Chair: Florian Trauner, Vrije Universiteit Brussel Beyond the narratives: Unraveling the European Pact on Migration Soumaya Majdoub, Ahmad Wali Ahmad-Yar Vrije Universiteit Brussel, Belgium.